Yandex Cloud

 In a cluster with user management via SQL enabled:

-• User management via standard Yandex Cloud interfaces (management console, CLI, API, Terraform) is unavailable.
+• User management via the native Yandex Cloud interfaces, such as the management console, CLI, API, and Terraform, is unavailable.

-• The existing users as well as user settings made with the standard Yandex Cloud interfaces will be saved.
+• The existing users as well as user settings created with the native Yandex Cloud interfaces will remain unchanged.

-• User management is performed using the admin account.
-You set its password when you select the User management via SQL option.
+• Users are managed by the admin account.
+You set the admin password when selecting the User management via SQL option.

-For more information about managing users via SQL, see the ClickHouse® documentation.
+For more information about managing users via SQL, see this ClickHouse® article.

 Getting a list of usersGetting a list of users